 You can make comments within the prescribed public consultation period.
 This period is usually 21 days from valid receipt of the application.
 It may be longer if the application requires a public advertisement or neighbour notification.

-- impact of development on light received
+- light received

-- impact on privacy and amenity
+- privacy and amenity

 - appearance of area

-- impact in conservation area
+- conservation area

 - setting or character of a listed building

-- impact on built heritage
+- built heritage